Tailslide/ha_light_sensor/README.md

 ## Operation

+### Standard Operation (USE_WAKE_CIRCUIT=0)
 1. The device wakes up every 30 minutes (configurable)
 2. Performs burst sampling for 12 seconds to detect LED states
 3. If any state has changed (trap triggered or battery low) or the configured heartbeat interval has elapsed:
     - Connects to WiFi
     - Connects to MQTT broker
+    - Publishes "online" to the availability topic
     - Publishes the current state(s)
     - Resets the cycle counter
 4. Goes back to deep sleep to conserve power

+### Wake Circuit Operation (USE_WAKE_CIRCUIT=1)
+1. The device configures two wake-up sources:
+   - GPIO5 (connected to comparator output) - wakes immediately when trap is triggered
+   - Timer - wakes every 30 minutes for battery check and heartbeat
+2. When woken by GPIO5:
+   - Immediately connects to WiFi/MQTT
+   - Reports trap as triggered
+   - Goes back to sleep
+3. When woken by timer:
+   - Samples only the battery sensor
+   - Connects to WiFi/MQTT if battery state changed or heartbeat interval reached
+   - Goes back to sleep

+### Wake Circuit Debug Mode (WAKE_CIRCUIT_DEBUG=1)
+When enabled, the device:
+1. Continuously monitors the wake pin (GPIO5)
+2. Shows the RGB LED as green when the pin is HIGH (would trigger wake-up)
+3. Turns the LED off when the pin is LOW
+4. Does not enter sleep mode
+5. Allows for real-time adjustment of the trim pot to set the desired light threshold

+If the device disconnects unexpectedly, the MQTT broker will automatically publish the configured will message ("offline") to the availability topic, allowing Home Assistant to immediately mark the device as unavailable.

 ## Power Consumption